Diet, Weight Loss and Physical Activity

 - Use measuring cups and spoons for proper portion control (see BELOW).

 - Do not put serving dishes on the table.
-This will make it harder to take a second portion.
+This will help you avoid a second portion.

 - Make mealtime special by using pretty dishes, napkins, and glasses.